siggb/FaceDetector/README.md

 Step 2: Next, go to the ["Store Page"](https://raw.githubusercontent.com/siggb/FaceDetector/master/Sources/Resources/screenshots/IMG_02.PNG) and select any photo from your usage history.
 All photos take by you previously are stored in the internal device MySQL database.

 Step 3: On the ["Detail Page"](https://raw.githubusercontent.com/siggb/FaceDetector/master/Sources/Resources/screenshots/IMG_03.PNG) you can resize photo if you want.
-And, of course, you can share your file through FTP to the server side.
+And of course you can share your file through FTP to the server side.
 The server application called [Rumpus-FTPServer](http://www.maxum.com/Rumpus/).
-You should run it before the file transferring and change server IP-addres in the current project.
+You should run it before the file transferring begin and change server IP-addres in the current project.

 Step 4: When image with detected face (or faces) [will be on the computer](https://raw.githubusercontent.com/siggb/FaceDetector/master/Sources/Resources/screenshots/IMG_04.png) you can co do anything with it.